Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: Training a Multi-step Probabilistic Forecaster

 Table \ref{table:2} displays the latitude-weighted metric results of training on WeatherBench Data across four different path lengths.
-As expected, smaller path lengths results in stronger performance, particularly notable in NRMSE and $R^2$.
+As expected, smaller path lengths result in stronger performance, particularly notable in NRMSE and $R^2$.
 At path length 15, the model's $R^2$ is roughly equal to zero, suggesting equal performance to mean climatology.
 Nonetheless, the results across path lengths are strong, with low NCRPS and low calibration error.
 For all path lengths, NCRPS is substantially less than 1, implying a forecast error smaller than the historical spread of climatology.
 Additionally, calibration error appears to plateau around 0.2 across path lengths 5 to 15.

-The following figures illustrate the performance of the signature kernel trained models across path length.
-Figures \ref{fig:1} and \ref{fig:2} showcase ensemble spread for one realisation, with random variations between members to capture the forecast distribution.
-Most discrepancies exist in the temperate zone where there is distinct boundary behaviour with polar regions.
-Remaining figures showcase one ensemble member across respective path lengths of 5, 10, and 15.
-Errors are minimal for each initial forecast and build with increasing path length as expected.
+In appendix~\ref{app:F}, we provide more figures illustrating the performance of the signature kernel trained models across path length.
+The discrepancies between ensemble members mostly exist in the temperate zone, where there is distinct boundary behaviour with polar regions, and errors are minimal for each initial forecast and build with increasing path length as expected.